theproductiveprogrammer/baby-db/README.md

   loadOnStart: true, // otherwise call load()
   saveEvery: 3000,   // persist to disk every 3 seconds
-  maxRecsEvery: 3072, // any additional spike of records beyond 3072 every 3 seconds will raise an 'overflow' event })
+  maxRecsEvery: 3072, // any additional spike of records beyond 3072 every 3 seconds will raise an 'overflow' event
+  unmanaged: false,   // stopAll() and onExitSignal() will ignore this database if true })
 ```